General Admissions Procedures

 Prior to registration in courses with a prerequisite of mathematics, reading, and/or writing or science, course prerequisites must be met.
 Course placement will be guided by the prerequisites identified in the course descriptions in this catalog.
-College Readiness (Transitions) Courses taught by ASPIRE instructors may serve as a prerequisite to developmental math and reading courses (for more information on ASPIRE, contact the Academic Success Center).
+College Readiness (Transitions) courses taught by ASPIRE instructors may serve as a prerequisite to developmental math and reading courses (for more information on ASPIRE, contact the Tutoring Center).

 Students may be exempted from some or all placement testing if at least one of the following conditions applies:

 - The student is a former Rhodes State College student with qualifying placement scores on file from less than two years ago.

 - The student has submitted qualifying placement scores from another college or university to the Office of Admissions.